tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kana-in-two-days.md

 You should be able to learn all the kana within two days.
 Feel free to increase your daily new cards limit to do so.

+Continue reviewing this deck in the following weeks.
+Delete it once you move to studying sentences.
+When you read sentences, you also read hiragana and katakana, so you won't need to review them separately in Anki.

+I specifically don't provide nor recommend using any mnemonics for memorizing kana.
+Kana is very easy, Japanese children learn it early on when they're little.
+As long as you put in the effort, you're not going to have any trouble with the alphabets.

 ## Mobile app

 To learn to recognize kana